mikey-t/db-migrations-dotnet/docs/Demo.md

 - Create new directory for project
 - Initialize [swig-cli](https://github.com/mikey-t/swig) dev task orchestration tool for project
 - Verify swig is working
-- Add `docker-compose.yml` file - PostgreSQL is used for this example
+- Add docker `compose.yaml` file - PostgreSQL is used for this example
 - Add `.env` file with credentials for DB access
 - Update `swigfile.ts` to re-export methods for the DockerCompose module from the referenced npm package [swig-cli-modules](https://github.com/mikey-t/swig-cli-modules)
 - Run new swig task `dockerUp` to start PostgreSQL docker container